Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

 In our approach, the final output is assembled from individual reconstructed patches, with quality determined by both patch size and stride.
 Selecting the degree of overlap, i.e., the patch stride, requires balancing image quality with reconstruction time.
 High overlap improves reconstruction quality but can drastically increase the runtime.
 Conversely, using low to no overlap may speed up sampling but often leads to blocking image artifacts and degraded reconstruction performance.
 Therefore, an optimal stride size is necessary to achieve high-quality outputs while maintaining computational efficiency.
 We explored this trade-off by varying the stride size during IDDPM image reconstruction from 2 to 64 (non-overlapping).
 Figure~\ref{fig:stride_effect} displays the reconstruction times alongside the performance metrics for T1, T2, and TSMI for each tested stride size.
 Both MAPE and SSIM metrics indicate a good trade-off between reconstruction accuracy vs. computation time for a stride size of 8.
 Stride sizes larger than 8 made reconstruction quality decline.
-Smaller stride sizes did not much improve reconstruction while had increased the computation time more than an order of magnitude.
+Smaller stride sizes did not improve the reconstruction much, while increasing the computation time more than one order of magnitude.

-\subsection{Number of time steps}
+\subsubsection{Number of time steps}

 We also examined the number of IDDPM time steps $K$ required for sampling accurate MRF reconstructions.
-The results are presented in Figure~\ref{fig:timestep_effect}, showing NRMSE and SSIM as a function of $K$ for the estimations of T1/T2 maps and the TSMIs.
+Results are presented in Figure~\ref{fig:timestep_effect}, showing NRMSE and SSIM as a function of $K$ for the estimations of T1/T2 maps and the TSMIs.
 As expected, the time required for a complete pass of the reverse process for a single image increases linearly with $K$.
-Reconstruction NRMSEs rapidly drop with only a few sampling steps, plateauing promptly after this fall.
-Similarly, the SSIM metrics improve rapidly, although it plateaus later than the NRMSE.
-The plots suggest that at least 30 sampling steps are enough for the reverse process.
-We used $K=50$ in all other experiments throughout, as a common choice in the literature~\cite{ozdenizci2023patchddpm,huang2024padmr} while still achieving a good trade-off between the reconstruction accuracy and computation time.
+Reconstruction NRMSEs drop rapidly with only a few sampling steps, plateauing promptly after this fall.
+Similarly, the SSIM metrics improve rapidly, although they plateau later than the NRMSE.
+The plots suggest that 30 sampling steps are enough for the reverse process.
+We used $K=50$ in all other experiments throughout, as a common choice in the literature~\cite{ozdenizci2023patchddpm,huang2024padmr} while still achieving a good trade-off between the reconstruction accuracy and runtime.